-This Draft EA is prepared to determine impacts associated with a proposed action, to develop mitigation measures for adverse impacts, and to determine whether any of the impacts are significant according to thirteen (13) criteria.
-If after considering comments made regarding the Draft EA, the approving agency confirms that no significant impacts are expected, then the agency would issue a Finding of No Significant Impact (FONSI), and the action would be permitted to occur.
-This Draft EA examines potential environmental impacts of the Proposed Action and seeks agency and public comment on subject areas that should be addressed.
-Preparation of this Draft EA is in accordance with Hawai'i Administrative Rules (HAR) Title 11, Chapter 200.1, which provides procedures, content requirements, and criteria for HRS Chapter 343 environmental documentation.
+This Final EA is prepared to determine impacts associated with a proposed action, to develop mitigation measures for adverse impacts, and to determine whether any of the impacts are significant according to thirteen (13) criteria.
+After considering comments made regarding the Draft EA, the approving agency has confirmed that no significant impacts are expected and is issuing a Finding of No Significant Impact (FONSI).